Hostage Situation (Brooklyn Nine-Nine): Plot

+In the cold open, Holt challenges a rude street dancer to a dance-off.
+Jake attempts to record it, but fails to get his phone out in time.

 Boyle (Joe Lo Truglio) tells Jake (Andy Samberg) that he and Genevieve (Mary Lynn Rajskub) want to have a baby.
 He already had frozen sperm in a bank, which was from before he became sterile following an incident in which a perp hit his crotch.

 Eleanor (Kathryn Hahn), Boyle's ex-wife, shows up at the precinct.
-The sperm bank account is on her name, so she retrieved the sperm and tells Boyle that she is facing a lawsuit after hitting a pedestrian with her car and he has to make him drop it or she'll drop the sperm.
-After failing to get the sperm, Boyle handcuffs Jake and tries to intimidate the pedestrian.
-However, Jake frees himself and tazes Boyle.
+The sperm bank account is on her name, so she retrieved the sperm and tells Boyle that she is facing a lawsuit after hitting an elderly priest pedestrian with her car and he has to make him drop it or she'll drop the sperm.
+After failing to get the sperm, Boyle handcuffs Jake and tries to intimidate the priest.
+However, Jake frees himself and tazes Boyle before he could do so.
 Jake tells Boyle that he could be the father through another donor, as he will father the child anyway.
 With this, Boyle decides to abandon trying to get the sperm and decides to look for another donor.

 Meanwhile, Amy (Melissa Fumero) asks Terry (Terry Crews) for a recommendation for a mentorship program, which he accepts to do.
 However, during a defense class, Amy accidentally breaks his nose.
 Later, Amy finds that she didn't get into the program and confronts Terry, who angrily says that he sent the recommendation.
 Then, Terry finds that he sent it to the wrong program, but still manages to get Amy into the program.

-Also, Rosa (Stephanie Beatriz) and Holt (Andre Braugher) arrest a perp (Kyle S. More), who only wants to speak with Gina (Chelsea Peretti), as they used to be classmates in school.
-They decide to use Gina as a way for him to confess, but she fails.
-Rosa and the perp then talk about Gina, after which he finally confesses to the crime.
+Also, Rosa (Stephanie Beatriz) and Holt (Andre Braugher) arrest a perp (Kyle S. More), who only wants to speak with Gina (Chelsea Peretti).
+Gina brags about it being an opportunity to show off her interrogation skills, only to find out that he only wanted to talk to her because they used to be classmates in school.
+She ends up failing to get anything out of him as she doesn't remember him.
+Following this, Rosa and the perp then talk about Gina, after which he finally confesses to the crime while complaining about her.